tchronis/pmem/README.md

 The ultimate goal will be to have the option to create your own memory game using your own rules:

-  Size of board
+  -Size of board

-  Difficulty Slope
+  -Difficulty Slope

-  Order Counts or not
+  -Order Counts or not

-  Several colors to remember
+  -Several colors to remember